Josan31/Josan31/README.md

-#      Hi There!, I'm José, a Software Developer 👋🏼:
+#      Hi!, I'm José, a Software Developer 💫:
 I'm José Sánchez, a 15-year-old student from Colombia learning software development with Python and exploring the tech world with curiosity and creativity.

 # 💻 Tech Stack: